 Fields of Interest

 Irish and British political and cultural history; film and broadcast media in Ireland and the United Kingdom; ‘The Troubles’ in Northern Ireland; culture and nationalism in England, Scotland and Wales.

 Savage served as one of the directors of the Boston College Irish Studies Program from 1995 to 2010.
-He has been awarded Visiting Professorships at the Long Room Hub, Trinity College, Dublin (2012) and at the University of Edinburgh (2007) where he held a Leverhulme Visiting Professorship.
-He has also been awarded Visiting Professorships at the National University of Ireland, Galway where he held More Institute Fellowship (2013) and an Irish Studies Visiting Professorship (2004).
-Savage teaches graduate and undergraduate courses in European, Irish and British history including: Europe and the Atlantic World, A Dis-United Kingdom?
-Culture and Nationalism in Ireland, Scotland and Wales 1707-2014, Ireland Since the Famine, ‘The Troubles’ in Northern Ireland, and Film, Media and Modern Ireland.
+He has been awarded Visiting Fellowships at the Long Room Hub, Trinity College, Dublin (2012) and at the University of Edinburgh (2007) where he held a Leverhulme Visiting Professorship.
+At the National University of Ireland, Galway he was awarded a More Institute Fellowship (2013) and an Irish Studies Visiting Fellowship (2004).

-- The BBC’s Irish Troubles: television, conflict and Northern Ireland (forthcoming 2015)
+- The BBC’s Irish Troubles: television, conflict and Northern Ireland (Manchester University Press, forthcoming, 2015)

-- Ireland in the New Century: Politics, Culture and Identity, editor and contributing author (2003)
+- Ireland in the New Century: Politics, Culture and Identity, editor and contributing author (Four Courts Press, 2003).

 - Irish Television: a Political and Social History (Cork University Press, Greenwood Press, 1996).